bertini36/dotfiles/README.md

 ```

 ## ✍️ Manual steps
+- Add en and es keyboard layouts (from Ubuntu settings).
-Install <a href="https://www.jetbrains.com/toolbox-app/">Jetbrains Toolbox</a> to install
+- Install <a href="https://www.jetbrains.com/toolbox-app/">Jetbrains Toolbox</a> to install
 Pycharm, Idea, Datagrip, ...
 And then import Jetbrains settings (`editors/jetbrains/settings`).